 The Client and the Site

 Grey is one of the ten largest advertising agencies in the world, with offices in 154 cities across 96 countries, 6,500 employees globally, and a revenue north of 1 billion USD.
-The group are a major part of the WPP plc parent, and in 1962 their London office opened.
+The group are a major part of the WPP plc parent, and their London office opened in 1962 .

 Grey London are based in the Johnson Building, Hatton Garden.
 The original building dates back to 1927 but has been modernised by recent development projects that exemplify how thoughtful urban renewal can knit new with old to breath new life into the city.
-It's a truly great building to have delivered a project in, and it seems like a great place to work, too!
+It's a truly great building for us to have been asked to deliver AV systems into, and it seems like a great place to work, too!

-Our first project with Grey concerned their impressive double-height Ground Floor space which flows between an area used for their main Reception area, an events space, and a flexible meeting environment.
+Our first project with Grey concerned their impressive double-height Ground Floor space, which flows between an area used for their main Reception, an events space, and a flexible meeting environment.

-This expansive open-plan space has a great deal of different uses for the organisation - from small informal meetings, to large corporate events, and even their regular 'all hands' meetings for their 400 staff that are based in the building.
-The café is heavily used by the staff, and the adjacent seating area is used for staff down time.
-These diverse needs required a flexible audio and AV system that could quickly and easily be adapted to a range of requirements, and which would be easy for even non-technical staff to use but up to the challenge of their most demanding client-presentations with everything riding on the punch and wow-factor of the pitch!
+This expansive open-plan space has a great deal of different uses for the organisation - it's used as a space for major client presentations, small informal meetings, large corporate events, and even their regular 'all hands' meetings for their 400 staff that are based in the building.
+The café which also forms part of the space is also heavily used by the staff.
+These diverse needs required a flexible audio and AV system that could deliver impeccably clear audio and punchy visuals for large meetings and important presentations.
+The systems needed to be able to be quickly and easily adapted by non-technical staff , but up to the challenge of their most demanding client-presentations, where everything rides on wow-factor of the pitch!

-Crossover were tasked with a complete overhaul of the reception and bar area AV systems.
-The existing audio system was simply no longer fit for purpose; it suffered from frequent audio intelligibility and microphone feedback issues during events, and it used a sound mixing desk and hardware that required sound engineering expertise to use.
-There was also a need to address the acoustic response of the space, with frequent complaints of sound spillage into the First Floor offices and general lack of intelligibility.
+Crossover were tasked with a complete overhaul audio and AV systems.
+The existing audio system was simply not fit for purpose; it suffered from frequent audio intelligibility and microphone feedback issues during events, and it used a mixing desk that required sound engineering expertise to use.
+There was also a need to address the acoustic response of the space, with frequent complaints of sound spillage into the First Floor offices.

-Following a very rigorous supplier selection process, Crossover were chosen to deliver these two key elements of the experience, based upon our bespoke design work, portfolio, and the positive feedback that Grey received from our previous clients.
+Following a very rigorous supplier selection process, Crossover were chosen, based upon the quality of our bespoke design work, portfolio, our technical analysis of the problem and the positive feedback that Grey received from our previous clients.

 The AV System

-These loudspeakers were configured into two distinct audio zones: Bar Area and Reception.
-To maximize intelligibility, the 'brains' of the system were configured to time delay speakers for events with presenters using microphones which, meaning that listeners at the back of the room would receive a more direct sound source and the sense that the audio was coming from the front of the room.
+These loudspeakers were configured into three distinct audio zones, and in order to maximize intelligibility, the speakers were configured with various time delays.
+As a result, when presenters used the microphones, the audience at the back of the space receive a more direct sound source and they sense that the audio is coming from the front of the room.

-The control element of the system needed to be both straight forward and simple to use, as well as dynamic enough to deliver for any scenario or event.
-To achieve this, Crossover delivered a custom-programmed control system with a stylish GUI (Graphics User Interface) that incorporated the Grey London logo and aesthetic.
+The control element of the system needed to be both straightforward and simple to use, as well as dynamic enough to deliver control over the systems for any scenario or event.
+To achieve this, Crossover delivered a custom-programmed control system with a stylish GUI (Graphics User Interface), whose aesthetic was designed with the Grey London brand firmly in mind.